sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

                     * read the langauge server's documentation
                         * should spell things out
             * The ones that seem to work are the better ones
-    * we will cover how to do this later
 * you need to configure neovim to use the language server you installed
     * we will cover the settings need to connect to the perl language servers in a bit
     * this is where the nvim-lspconfig plugin comes in